matteoveglia/AstraFtrackTools/README.md

 test them:

 - **Ftrack Server URL** (e.g. https://yourcompany.ftrackapp.com)
-- **Ftrack API User** (e.g. your ftrack associated email)
+- **Ftrack API User** (e.g. your Ftrack‑associated email)
 - **Ftrack API Key** (secure password input)

-### Getting Your API Key:
+### Getting your API key

-1. Log into your Ftrack instance
+1. Log in to your Ftrack instance
 2. Go to **My Account** (top right)
 3. Navigate to **Security Settings**
 4. Under **Personal API Key**, click **Generate New Key**
-   - ⚠️ This key will only appear once and can be revoked/regenerated anytime
+   - ⚠️ This key will only appear once and can be revoked/regenerated at any time

 The tool will automatically test your credentials and securely store them locally.
-You can update credentials anytime using the "Set Ftrack Credentials" option in the main menu.
+You can update your credentials at any time using the "Set Ftrack Credentials" option in the main menu.

 # Development

-## Technology Stack
+## Technology stack

 - TypeScript
 - Deno 2